mikekaminsky/compare-warehouse-distributions/results.md

 If you have questions or thoughts on this analysis, I'd love to hear them.
 You can reach me via email at [kaminsky.michael@gmail.com](mailto:kaminsky.michael@gmail.com) or you can find me at my other blog locallyoptimistic.com.

-[^1]: Determining why the star-schema out performs the denormalized table on query 4 is left as an exercise for the reader.
+[^1]: Determining why the star-schema out performs the denormalized table on query 4 in the single-node cluster (but _not_ the multi-node cluster) is left as an exercise for the reader.
 Mostly because I have no idea.

 [^2]: Because dbt doesn't have the ability to specify column compression or encoding style in Redshift, this is probably the worst-possible-case in terms of disk storage size.
 I suspect that with proper column encoding you could alleviate a fair amount of this issue.